shashotoNur/zen-homepage/readme.md

 ### 3\.
 Appearance and Colors (CSS)

-All styles, including the dark mode color scheme, are in the `<style>` block at the top of the file.
+All styles, including the dark mode color scheme, are in the `style.css` file.

 You can adjust the theme colors using the CSS variables defined in `:root`: